China is one of the most fascinating countries I’ve ever been to.

-When I last visited, in January of 2019, I was there around the time of Chinese New Year and travelled for almost a month through some cities.
-If you get the chance to travel to China during their new year, I would 100% recommend it.
-There’s decorations everywhere, fireworks and everyone is in a happy mood.
-Of course, this means that you might need to book some things ahead of time before they sell out, but it’s worth it.
-One of my favourite memories is celebrating the Chinese New Year in Shanghai over hotpot with new local friends.
+When I last visited, it was around the time of Chinese New Year and I spent a month travelling across the country.
+If you get the chance to travel to China during their new year, I would whole-heartedly recommend it — it was so much fun!
+There were decorations everywhere, fireworks filling the sky, and everyone was in a joyful mood.
+Of course, this means that you might need to book some things ahead of time before they sell out, but it was so worth it.
+One of my favourite memories was celebrating Chinese New Year in Shanghai over hotpot with new local friends.

-Even though the visa application is a bit more stringent, I promise you it’s worth it, especially if you go through the process and retain a long-term multiple entry visa.
-My tourist visa cost around $110 but it’s a multiple entry 60-day limit valid for 8 years.
-Not a bad deal at all, considering I can return any time in the future to see more of this amazing country.
+Even though the visa application is a slightly more stringent than other countries, I promise you it’s worth it, and especially if you go through the process and score a long-term multi-entry visa.
+My tourist visa cost around $110 but it’s a multi-entry visa that’s valid for 60 days per entry but for the next 8 years.
+Not a bad deal at all, considering I can regularly return over the next eight years to see more of this amazing country.